tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_3.md

 As I follow the tracks, the terrain becomes more rugged, the earth giving way to limestone.
 The footprints lead directly to a cliff face, the ground ending abruptly in a sheer drop to the ocean below.

 There, at the edge, the footprints come to an abrupt halt.
-No signs of return, no further path to follow.My breath catches in my throat, a silent sob trapped in the cage of my ribs.
+No signs of return, no further path to follow.

+My breath catches in my throat, a silent sob trapped in the cage of my ribs.
 The implications hang in the air, heavy and unspoken.
 The cold, grey light of dawn casts long shadows across the ground, shadows that seem to stretch into the void below.

 I inch closer, peering over the edge with a mix of fear and desperation.
 But there's nothing to see – just the endless expanse of water meeting sky, a horizon that offers no answers, only questions.